-This tour covers a lot of distance, so it shouldn’t come as any surprise that there’s an early start, with a meet-time of 7.15am scheduled.
-Thankfully, the meeting point was by Gloucester Road tube stop, a five minute walk from our apartment in London.
+The tour covers a lot of distance, so it shouldn’t come as any surprise that there’s an early start.
+In our case, we met up at 7.15am at Gloucester Road tube stop in London.
+When planning your own tour, try and find one that isn’t too far from where you are staying.
+In our case, it was a five minute walk from our accommodation in London.

 Everyone was on time, and our group was a good size, there being 18 of us.
 City Wonders only operate smaller groups, with a maximum size of 25.